TV Anchor: Job Description, Salary and Requirements

 Prior to presenting a story, TV anchors may research current events happening in the local community, as well as state, national, and international regions.
 They then determine which stories are the most newsworthy and interesting, and organize them so that the most pertinent pieces are presented first.
 Additionally, these professionals may introduce news correspondents that are reporting on the scene and ask them relevant questions that the public may want to know.
 TV anchors may also engage in commentary about various community issues and conduct interviews of key figures.

-According to the U.S. Bureau of Labor Statistics (BLS), the annual mean salary of broadcast news analysts in the TV and radio industry was $81,870 in May 2012 (www.bls.gov).
-The BLS also reported that employment for these professionals was expected to increase by about 10% between 2010 and 2020.
+According to the U.S. Bureau of Labor Statistics (BLS), the annual mean salary of broadcast news analysts in the TV and radio industry was $84,710 in May 2013 (www.bls.gov).
+The BLS also reported that employment for these professionals was expected to decline by about 2% between 2012 and 2022.

 Requirements for a TV Anchor